Experienced. Professional. Consistently Excellent.

 The delivery time for reports varies depending on the project.

-• 100% of the inspection fee is due no less than 48 hours before the inspection starts.
+• 100% of the inspection fee is due within 24 hours of accepting the proposal.

-• A $300 fee is charged for rescheduling and cancellations that occur within 48 hours of the inspection start time.
+• A $350 fee will be charged for any cancellation or rescheduling that occurs within 72 hours of the scheduled inspection start time.

 • Preferred payment methods are secure credit/debit cards or ACH transfers.